THTRFLM 2CP3 Culture And Performance

 1) Weekly Discussion

 This activity is NOT graded.
 However, each week, you will be asked to respond to the material screened with the intent to discuss and analyze.
 You will participate individually and/or in groups.
 Students are encouraged to participate in order to clarify ideas and to become comfortable in developing points of view.

 2) Attendance (10%)

 For 10 weeks of the course (Weeks 2, 3, 4, 5, 7, 8, 9, 11, 12, 13), I will take a record of your attendance.
 An attendance/sign-in sheet will be passed around towards the end of the class.
-Weeks 6 and 9 will not be counted, due to the midterm recess and the short class due to my attendance at a conference.
+Weeks 6 and 10 will not be counted (midterm recess; shorter class).
 Each of the 10 weeks is graded at 1 mark for a total of 10 marks.

 The tests are written in class, and each one is 30 minutes long.
 They consist of questions that involve interpretation and understanding about lectures, readings, and screened performances.
 The format of these questions could include short answer, matching, multiple choice, and/or best answer.
 Further details will be noted in class, prior to the tests.
 Test #1 questions pertain to material in Weeks 2 and 3; test #2 questions address Weeks 4 and 5.